Athreyabhatt/QECopilot_test_at_speed_of_AI/.github/instructions/QECopilot-playwright-typescript-instructions.md

 **Note:** The workflow automatically installs the required dependencies (`@playwright/test`, `@cucumber/cucumber`, `typescript`, `@types/node`) based on the `AUTOMATION_STACK` environment variable.

 ### Subsequent Runs (if package.json exists)
-- Check if Playwright dependencies are present in package.json
+- Proceed directly to generating test scripts
-- If present, proceed directly to generating test scripts
+- The workflow handles dependency installation dynamically based on the AUTOMATION_STACK
 - Do not modify existing package.json

 ## 3. Meta-Instructions & Guardrails (CRITICAL)